 52 km · Drive 1h · Departure

-Accommodation: Hotel Borg – Reykiavik
+Accommodation: Hotel Borg or equivalent – Reykiavik